Skip to main content

 Examination and Material Selection

 Clinical exam, imaging when indicated, and discussion of the tooth, the cause of damage, and which material best fits your case.
-Zirconia is appropriate for many but not all situations.
+For front teeth and aesthetic priorities, modern high-translucency multilayered zirconia is frequently the preferred selection.

 2